Air defense identification zone: Japan

 Japan has an ADIZ that covers most of its exclusive economic zone.
 It was created by the United States Armed Forces (USAF) after World War II, with the western border at 123° degrees east.
 That resulted in only the eastern half of Yonaguni Island being part of Japan's ADIZ and the western half being part of Taiwan's ADIZ.

 On 25 June 2010, Japan extended its ADIZ around Yonaguni 22 km westwards to align with its territorial waters.
 That led to an overlap with Taiwan's.
 An anonymous official of Taiwan's Ministry of Foreign Affairs (MOFA) said that "ADIZ demarcation is at the discretion of each country, it was natural for Japan not to seek prior approval from Taiwan."
-MOFA minister Timothy Yang also said "each country is entitled to draw its ADIZ" and that he believes "[Taiwan and Japan] understand each other's position."
+MOFA minister at the time, Timothy Yang, also said "each country is entitled to draw its ADIZ" and that he believes "[Taiwan and Japan] understand each other's position."
 The ministry later issued a second statement expressing "extreme regret" over the rezoning and its opposition to the change.
-The defense ministry also said that the government would not make "any concession on this issue as it is a matter of national sovereignty."
+MOFA ministry spokesman at the time, Henry Chen, said that the government would not make "any concession on this issue as it is a matter of national sovereignty." and added "Taiwan and Japan would not engage in provocations as both sides had made their positions on the matter very clear."

 Taiwan

 Taiwan has an ADIZ that covers most of the Taiwan Strait, parts of Fujian, Zhejiang, and Jiangxi, and part of the East China Sea.
 It was designed and created by the United States Armed Forces (USAF) after World War II and the basis of Taipei Flight Information Region.
-Although the ADIZ covers parts of China's Fujian and Zhejiang provinces in its northwestern part, PLA flights in those areas are not reported as incursions.
-Maps of the Taiwan ADIZ usually also include the Taiwan Strait median line as a reference.
-Around 9% of Taiwan's national defence budget reportedly goes into response to Chinese sorties, which usually involve flights inside the southwest part of the ADIZ, crossing of the median, or circumnavigation.
+Around 9% of Taiwan's national defence budget in 2020 reportedly goes into the response to Chinese sorties, which usually involve flights inside the southwest part of the ADIZ, crossing of the median, or circumnavigation.
+The ADIZ is monitored by PAVE PAWS radar located near Hsinchu and operated with help from US advisors.
+In 2022, several unidentified civilian drones approached Taiwan's outer islands and were warned off or shot down.

+Maps of the Taiwan ADIZ from the Ministry of National Defense, R.O.C. usually include the theoretical median line for reference.
+Aircraft from Taiwan flew combat missions on the other side until they lost control of mainland airspace to the PLAAF after the Second Taiwan Strait Crisis.
+ROCAF U-2 planes continued to fly over the mainland until 1968.
+The line was avoided by the PRC until 1999 when groups of PLAAF aircraft crossed over in response to "state-to-state" comments made by Lee Teng-hui.
+The PRC has never recognized the line and has increased its frequency of incursions.